Limitations on Accurate, Trusted, Human-level Reasoning: Acknowledgement

 \section{Acknowledgement}

-We thank Prabhakar Raghavan and Mukund Raghothaman for insightful discussions.
-VS was supported by an NSF CAREER Award CCF-2239265, an Amazon Research Award, a Google Research Scholar Award and an Okawa Foundation Research Grant.
+We thank Prabhakar Raghavan, Mukund Raghothaman and anonymous reviewers for insightful discussions and helpful feedback.
+VS was supported by NSF awards 2239265, 2346058 and an Okawa Foundation Research Grant.
 The work was done in part while VS was visiting the Simons Institute for the Theory of Computing.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any funding agencies such as the National Science Foundation, Amazon or Google.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any funding agencies such as the National Science Foundation.